Arabinda15/java-from-scratch/README.md

 ☕ This repository provides a structured roadmap to learn Java concepts, from beginner to advanced level, with examples and hands-on practice.
 ## Topics-covered
 - Basics
+- Strings
 - Control Statements
+- Methods
 - Arrays
-- Strings
-- Methods
+- Object-Oriented Programming
 ## Goal

 Learn Java step by step and build projects while maintaining clean and organized code.